SrijanBadhya/Debsoc/Running the PES Debsoc.md

 There are 2 ways to implement this.
 One way is making moderators directly fill the google form.
 The other is having moderators write down the names and contact details somewhere, and uploading it later.
 The drawback of the first one is that you may sometimes forget whether you've filled a person at all.
 Or something can change dynamically, like recruits getting swapped or leaving before the debate, but you can't adapt to this change since you may have already submitted the form.
-The drawbacks of the second method are that it's too easy to end up forgetting to fill the form or end up searching where you've written names.
+The drawbacks of the second method are that it's common to end up forgetting to fill the form or end up searching where you've written names.
 Over the huge period of recruitments, moderators write details in multiple pages of random notebooks and it's hard to keep track of all of this stuff.

-It's quite easy to get caught up in the debate once you've taken attendance at the start.
+It's quite commo to get caught up in the debate once you've taken attendance at the start.
 Extra focus is needed to remember to take attendance every time a person comes in, so have a book open or something so that this helps remind you.

 Test out your form, because last year we couldn't submit multiple responses until we fixed that a few minutes into recruitments.